farkasr215/melbournepredicts.github.io/content/posts/social_data.md

 ![png](https://raw.githubusercontent.com/farkasr215/melbournepredicts.github.io/main/content/posts/asdasd_58_1.png)

-    min: 0.0
-    max: 1089.34

-    R^2 for Random Forest: 0.370746

 ![png](https://raw.githubusercontent.com/farkasr215/melbournepredicts.github.io/main/content/posts/asdasd_61_1.png)

 # Summary

-In the we would like to shortly discuss the overall results.
+In the end, we would like to shortly discuss the overall results.
 If you got to this point, you must be interested in our project!
 Therefore, we would like to thank you for your time that you invested in this article!

 ## Assessment